Atri-Labs/framework-docs/docs/comp-reference/charts/histogram-chart.md

 ## Custom properties of histogram chart

-All the custom properties of bar chart must be accessed using `Histogram.custom`.
+All the custom properties of histogram chart must be accessed using `Histogram.custom`.
 It's actually a composite chart with bars and lines that can be controlled via the fields available in `Histogram.custom`.

 ### `Histogram.custom.data`